gtarun/my-ai-note-taker/README.md

 ## How To Use The App

-### 1. Add your API key
+### 1. Choose your processing path

+The app currently has two modes:

+- remote provider mode: works today in Expo Go with API keys
+- local model mode: settings/UI/catalog are implemented, but real on-device inference still needs a custom native build with the local runtime linked

+### 2. Configure a provider

+For remote providers:

 - open `Settings`
-- paste your OpenAI API key
-- keep the default base URL unless you know you need a compatible endpoint
+- configure one or more providers
+- select which configured provider should handle transcription and summary

+For local models:

+- build a custom dev or release app that includes the native local runtime
+- set `Model catalog URL` in `Settings` if you are hosting your own catalog
+- download compatible transcription and summary models
+- switch both provider selectors to `Local`

-### 2. Create a meeting
+### 3. Create a meeting

 You have two options:

 - `New recording`: manually record audio from the phone mic
 - `Import audio`: import an existing meeting recording file

-### 3. Process the meeting
+### 4. Process the meeting

 - open the saved meeting
 - tap `Run transcript + summary`
 - wait for transcription and summary generation to finish

-### 4. Review and share
+### 5. Review and share

 The meeting detail screen shows: